 - Respond to the toast to the newlyweds by the father of the bride

 - Thank the guests for attending and their gifts

 - Thank both sets of parents

-- Give out thank you gifts and say a few words about key members of the wedding party.
+- Thank and say a few words about key members of the wedding party.
 Toast and compliment the bridesmaids here

-- Toast the bride’s parents if they are hosting
+- Toast their partner's parents if they are hosting

 The best man should:

 - Echo the groom’s toast in thanking the bridesmaids